MagicMirrorOrg/MagicMirror/README.md

 2. **Run the command**
     - docker-compose build

+**As of now, keep your X Server Emulator (Xserver or Qwartz) launched - as explained above**

 ## Test

 1. **Run in interactive mode**
  - Run the docker container as follow docker run --rm -it <image_name>
+ - Use the following command
+   xeyes

 ## Play